UMWRG/gitbook-documentation/ws_en/modeling-basics/water-resource-system-modeling.md

----
-description: How does it work? what does it output? and how is it used?
----

 # Water Resource System Modeling?

 To understand how a water system performs today and to evaluate the impacts of future changes, planners build water resource system models.